luisdiogo2071317/azure-docs.pt-pt/articles/cognitive-services/LUIS/luis-get-started-cs-get-intent.md

 ## <a name="clean-up-resources"></a>Limpar recursos

-Quando terminar este guia de introdução, feche o projeto do Visual Studio e remova o diretório do projeto do sistema de ficheiros.
+Quando terminar este início rápido, feche o projeto do Visual Studio e remova o diretório do projeto do sistema de ficheiros.

 ## <a name="next-steps"></a>Passos seguintes